-HOW WILL THE SCHOOL LET ME KNOW IF THEY HAVE ANY CONCERNS ABOUT MY CYP'S LEARNING AND PROGRESS?
+HOW WILL SCHOOL LET ME KNOW ABOUT ANY SEND CONCERNS?

-Your CYP's progress will be discussed with you at Parents' Evening each term.
-If it is felt that your CYP would benefit from being on the SEND Register, the school will set up a meeting with you to discuss this in further detail and to:
+Your child's progress will be discussed with you Parents' Evening and through reports.
+If it is felt that your children would benefit from being on the SEND Register, the school will set up a meeting with you to discuss this in further detail and to:

-- listen to any concerns you may also have.

-- develop a holistic overview of the CYP

-- plan any additional support for your CYP.

-- discuss with you any referrals to outside professionals to support your CYP's learning.
+- listen to any concerns you may also have. - develop a holistic overview of the child - plan any additional support for your child. - discuss with you any referrals to outside professionals to support your child's learning.

-Wherever possible and appropriate these meetings will involve the CYP so that their views and experiences can be fully taken in to account and they feel part of the process.
+Wherever possible and appropriate these meetings will involve the child so that their views and experiences can be fully taken in to account and they feel part of the process.

-WHAT ARE THE DIFFERENT TYPES OF SUPPORT AVAILABLE FOR CYP WITH SEND AT IDSALL SCHOOL SCHOOL?
+WHAT TYPES OF SUPPORT ARE AVAILABLE?

-Support is provided along a graduated pathway at Idsall School whereby the majority of CYPs' needs are met through the Universal Offer, including Quality First Teaching.
-Where a CYPs' needs are greater than the Universal Offer, an assessment of need will identify the appropriate next steps to support the CYP to a provision that meets their need: specific, low-level intervention, high-level intervention or an extensive provision, possibly with additional funding required, via a bespoke provision offer (Graduated Support Plan or Education, Health and Care Plan.)
+Support is provided along a graduated pathway at Idsall School whereby the majority of childrens' needs are met through the Universal Offer, including Quality First Teaching.
+Where a child's needs are greater than the Universal Offer, an assessment of need will identify the appropriate next steps to support the children to a provision that meets their need: specific, low-level intervention, high-level intervention or an extensive provision, possibly with additional funding required, via a bespoke provision offer (Graduated Support Plan or Education, Health and Care Plan.)